ASTEROID ASTROLOGY

 1181Primal feminine shadow

 This is the physical asteroid 1181 Lilith, not the Black Moon (a lunar apogee point).
-The asteroid is read for the part of the self that refuses subordination, the exile that becomes power, the fierce and sometimes dangerous independence that is part of a real spiritual life.
-Hold the interpretation lightly; asteroid Lilith is a younger reading than the Black Moon.
+The asteroid is sometimes read for refusal, independence, exile, and boundary themes.
+Hold the interpretation lightly; asteroid Lilith is a younger and less established reading than Black Moon Lilith.

 Distinct from Black Moon Lilith; this is the physical asteroid